Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 Any use of `x` will inline the **full definition** of `x`. `x + x` will duplicate `something complex` in the AST.
 To avoid this, you should [use `plet` in order to avoid duplicate work](#plet-to-avoid-work-duplication).
 Do note that this is **strictly evaluated, and hence isn't always the best solution.**

 There is however still a problem: What about top-level functions, like `fib`, `sum`, `filter`, and such?
-We can use `plet` to avoid duplicating the definition, but this error-prone, since to do this perfectly each function that generates part of the AST would need to have access to the `plet`'ed definitions, meaning that we'd likely have to put it into a record or typeclass.
+We can use `plet` to avoid duplicating the definition, but this is error-prone, since to do this perfectly each function that generates part of the AST would need to have access to the `plet`'ed definitions, meaning that we'd likely have to put it into a record or typeclass.

 To solve this problem, Plutarch supports _hoisting_.
 Hoisting only works for _closed terms_, that is, terms that don't reference any free variables (introduced by `plam`).